syncfusion/ej2-react-docs/src/charts/bullet-chart/title.md

 description: "The title and sub-title is very useful to understand the bullet chart in efficient way.
 It describes what kind of data which represtend by the bullet-chart. "
 ---

-# Title
+# Title and Subtitle

+## Title

-A title can be given to a bullet chart using the `title` property to show information about the data plotted.
+The title of the Bullet Chart displays the information about the data plotted by specifying it in the [`title`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/#title) property.

 {% tab template="bullet-chart/title", sourceFiles="app/**/*.tsx", compileJsx=true %}